 The Board is committed to having regard to the UK Corporate Governance Code, to the extent that its provisions are relevant to a building society of this scale, in the continuing development of corporate governance practice at the Society.
-This report describes the Society's governance practices.
+This report describes the Society's governance practices against the principles of the code.